Falls of Baleine

 If you see this after your page is loaded completely, leafletJS files are missing.

-This waterfall is located in a secluded, remote valley in the north of island.
+This waterfall is located in a secluded, remote valley in the north of the island.
 There are no proper roads leading towards it, thus the best way to see Baleine Falls is to wait for calm weather and go there by boat.

 Tourists (and local people too) love a day trip to this gorgeous waterfall.
-When the group stops at the mouth of small stream, falls are nearby – just some 100 m inland.
+When the group stops at the mouth of a small stream, falls are nearby – just some 100 m inland.

 Falls have formed on a small stream which comes down from a volcano.

-Water falls down in a single leap, at the base of falls has formed a basin.
+Water falls down in a single leap, at the base of the falls has formed a basin.
 Visitors often take a refreshing dip in it.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.